Your First NCCD Year: A Teacher's Plain-English Orientation

-NCCD explained without the policy fog.
-What to record, how the 10-week window works, and what Census Day means — for every Australian teacher.
+New to NCCD?
+Here is what a first-year teacher actually needs to know: what to record, how the 10-week window works, and what Census Day means for you.

 Practical guides, compliance updates, and honest advice for Australian schools.

-NCCD explained without the policy fog.
-What to record, how the 10-week window works, and what Census Day means — for every Australian teacher.
+New to NCCD?
+Here is what a first-year teacher actually needs to know: what to record, how the 10-week window works, and what Census Day means for you.

 A thick folder is not strong evidence.
 Here is what auditors check for in NCCD records, what weak entries miss, and how to build proof that holds up.